pmeaney/automated-vacation-advertising-system/README.md

 ### Data example

 Here's an example of the data returned by the overall process.
 It returns a list of flights from Cloudy to Sunny cities, including the lowest price offer, and alternative ticket prices to compare to-- up to a total of 5 maximum price examples.
 It may return fewer than 5, or even none at all if it does not find matches for those particular airports on that date.
+The Airport Codes csv file includes multiple airports per city, so for example, #4, Houston to Phoenix references a SPX "Houston Gulf Airport" which closed down in 2002, rather than Houston's main IAH airport, which is why no matches are found.

 ```javascript
 [